 What is Boolean Sourcing and Recruitment?

 Boolean sourcing is the candidate searching, identification, and contacting process.
 On the other hand, Boolean recruitment is the step that follows candidate sourcing.
-This is the initial screening, interviewing, and candidate evaluating process.
+This is the initial screening, interviewing, and candidate evaluation process.
 The two work hand in hand and fall under the roof of HR functions.
 To simplify, sourcing is the Boolean search in recruitment.

 Boolean search helps in locating the qualified candidates that you prefer to have but are unable to find.
 Candidate searching is a big challenge because of lacking technical skills.